bioidiap/bob.extension/doc/guide.rst

   )

-The :py:class:`bob.extension.Library` class has mostly the same parameters as the :py:class:`bob.extension.Extension` class, but additionally two directories have to be specified:
+The :py:class:`bob.extension.Library` class has mostly the same parameters as the :py:class:`bob.extension.Extension` class.

-* ``package_directory`` : The directory of **this** package.
-Here, the ``CMakeLists.txt`` file will be generated.
-The ``sources`` files should be relative to this directory.
-* ``target_directory`` : The directory, where the generated libraries should be put.
-Usually it is selected to be in the topmost package directory, i.e., ``bob/myext/`` in the example above.

 To avoid later complications, you should follow two guidelines for bob packages:

 1. The name of the C++ library need to be identical to the name of your package (replacing the '.' by '_').
+   Also, the package name need to be part of it.
+   For example, to create a library for the ``bob.core`` package, it should be called ``bob.core.bob_core``.
    In this way it is assured that the libraries are found by the ``bob_packages`` parameter (see above).

 2. All header files that your C++ library should export need to be placed in the directory ``bob/myext/include/bob.myext``.
    Again, this is the default directory, where the ``bob_packages`` expect the includes to be.

 .. note::
   Please note that we import both the :py:class:`bob.extension.Library` and the :py:class:`bob.extension.build_ext` classes from ``bob.extension``.
   When a :py:class:`bob.extension.Library` is inside the list of ``ext_modules``, the ``cmd_class = {'build_ext': build_ext}`` parameter to the ``setup.py`` is required to be added.

+The newly generated Library will be automatically linked to **all other** Extensions in the package.
+No worries, if the library is not used in the extension, the linker should be able to figure that out...

 Documenting your C/C++ Python Extension